onedata/onedata-documentation/docs/user-guide/datasets.md

 ## Detaching datasets

-Datasets that are no longer needed (from the space data PoV) can be **detached**.
+Datasets that are no longer needed (from the space data point of view) can be **detached**.
 A detached dataset is decoupled from its root file/directory and serves only archival purposes. **All the archives created from the dataset are retained.** The dataset does not correspond to any physical content in the space file tree, but it shows up in the dataset browser.